Samagra-Development/docs/docs/Getting Started With Android.md

 3. You can configure the home screen to redirect the user to the modules which will be discussed ahead.
 The steps would also be discussed in the further part of the document.

-## Event Configuring
+## Event Configuring - What it’s all about

+Event bus is a great solution that allows objects with different lifecycles and located in different layers of hierarchy to communicate.
+We suggest that if you have an event bus in your Android application, most likely you use libraries like Otto or EventBus.

-As mentioned above, the app would consist of multiple modules, hence, in order to communicate back and forth with the main module, we have used RxBus, for the purpose of communication among modules/components.
+As we already use RxJava and RxAndroid in the development, we decided to try out the Rx approach to implementation of event bus.Since, the app would consist of multiple modules, hence, in order to communicate back and forth with the main module, we have used RxBus, for the purpose of communication among modules/components.

 Since this is a common functionality for all the components, we have added its base contracts and classes in the Commons package.
+The RxBus enables usto communicate among the modules via the **ExchangeObjects** defined as per our requirements, you can also define more ExhangeObjects as per your use cases.

 In order to send an event, use the following syntax: